mikedefrancis/pxdebugtools/README.md

 * It allows you to change all of the functionality of all of the debug calls throughout all of your programs.

-* This is accomplished using a command like program calle pxdebug that writes a file to ~/.pxdebug/pxdebug.env.
+* This is accomplished using a command-line program called pxdebug that writes a file to ~/.pxdebug/pxdebug.env.

 * The program uses environment variables that get reloaded when the command line program is run or the python module is loaded.